pfyeh1/ner_fastapi/README.md

 ```

 ## Description
-Project to understand how to deploy a basic ML model into production using a docker image on AWS
+Project to understand how to deploy a basic ML model into production using Docker and AWS ECR and EC2.

 ## Further Reading